 Leave the pancake batter to rest for 5 minutes after you mix it.
 This helps the xantham gum to bind the gluten free flour and hold everything together.

-You can use naturally gluten free flour such as lupin flour, buckwheat flour or mix of cornflour and rice flour.
+You can use naturally gluten free flour such as lupin flour, buckwheat flour, homemade potato flour or mix of cornflour and rice flour.

 Vegan Version

-Use plant based milk (for suggestions see the dairy-free version) and either leave out the egg or replace it with 1/2 banana or 1 teaspoon of chia seeds soaked overnight in dairy-free milk.
+Use plant based milk (for suggestions see the dairy-free version) and either leave out the egg or replace it with 1/2 banana or 1 tablespoon of chia seeds soaked for few hours with 2 1/2 tablespoons of water.

 How to make sugar free blueberry pancakes